- COVID-19 Guidance

 Can we provide children/young people with food and drinks?

 Yes.
 Public health advice should be followed, including hand washing and cleaning of equipment and materials.
 Individuals should be encouraged not to share food.
-Health Protection Scotland's guidance for non-healthcare settings and Scottish Government's school and childcare guidance may also be of use for issues like these.
+Health Protection Scotland's guidance for non-healthcare settings may also be of use.

 Can I provide first aid to children and young people?